 The people who are most likely to realize that a team has problems are not officials in a distant bureaucracy, but the parents of players on the team.

 Our junior programs used to be the among of the best in the world.
 Many clubs still have a formidable reputation, but they are under threat from constant interference and uncertainty over their future.

 I want our best programs to be free to shape their own elevated standards and player development.
 Better clubs should be able to compete with the world's best for players and ultimately getting those players to college or professional hockey.

 To achieve that goal, clubs need to have the ability to play against others trying to maintain those same higher standards.

 Now here is where things can be complicated.

 My plan also includes an attempt to help reshape the landscape into a stronger developmental system.
-I foresee a future does not include many adult aged prospects having to participate at the pay-to-play levels of competition.
+I foresee a future that does not include so many adult aged prospects having to participate at the pay-to-play levels of competition.

 We are in for a whirlwind of changes to the level of play and it’s important for all of you to know exactly where I stand.